-- Inspect and clean the front camera area at the top center of the windshield before your next planned drive. - Check the camera surface for condensation, dirt, or other debris and attempt to clear any obstruction.
+- · Inspect and clean the front camera area at the top center of the windshield before your next planned drive. - Check the camera surface for condensation, dirt, or other debris and attempt to clear any obstruction.

-See the About Autopilot on page 97 sections "How It Works" and "Cleaning Cameras and Sensors" for more information on clearing dirt or debris from that area of the vehicle.
+See Cleaning a Camera on page 198 for more information on clearing dirt or debris from that area of the vehicle.